matt-tyas/matt-tyas-11ty/README.md

 - An inline JS pipeline
 - The Co-op foundations, elements and components ready to use
 - [Browsersync](https://browsersync.io/) for testing
-- Instructions on how to deploy to Heroku

 ## Instructions

-### Getting started
-To get a copy ready to work with:
-- use the 'code' button on this page and select 'download zip'
-- upack the folder and rename it
-- move the folder to where you keep websites

 ### Prerequisites
 You'll need [Node.js](https://nodejs.org/) and [NPM](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) installed.
 When you run the next step these will be installed autoamtically, however on Co-op Macs you may not have permissions to do this.